 This article was posted on Saturday, September 24th, 2011 at 2:16 pm and is filed under Counting-out Rhymes, Countries & Cultures, Languages, Mama Lisa, Nursery Rhymes, Polish, Polish Nursery Rhymes, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Can Anyone Help Translate a Nonsense Polish Rhyme?”

 Leave a Reply